garrandall/popular-music-data/tracks/stepped-on-my-j-z-nelly-ciara-jd.md

 See, I got that that connect
 That I can damn near get like anything
 Pose on em, Then imma stroll on em..
-I call my hook up at the store like put a hold on em...
-Them Carolina number 9's Matching patten Leather wrist band, Patten Leather number 11's..
+I call my hook up at the store like put a hold on em Them Carolina number 9's Matching patten Leather wrist band, Patten Leather number 11's..
 We call em 'Space Jams'..
 You in my Space, man